godotengine/godot-docs/tutorials/ui/custom_gui_controls.rst

         }
     }

-For more information about events themselves, check the :ref:`doc_inputevent` tutorial.
+For more information about events themselves, see the :ref:`doc_inputevent` tutorial.

 Notifications
 ~~~~~~~~~~~~~

-Controls also have many useful notifications for which no dedicated callback
+Controls also receive many useful notifications for which no dedicated virtual method
-exists, but which can be checked with the _notification callback:
+exists, but which can be checked within the ``_notification`` virtual method:

 .. tabs::
  .. code-tab:: gdscript GDScript